Foreck1/LootTweaker-Docs/docs/type-docs/loot-pool.rst

 :full name: ``loottweaker.vanilla.loot.LootPool``

-Each instance of this class represents a specific pool of a loot table.
+Each instance of this type represents a specific pool of a loot table.

 Condition and function formatting
 ---------------------------------
-Conditions and functions should be supplied to methods as arrays of `DataMaps <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_ or [helper class methods]().
+Conditions and functions should be supplied to methods as arrays of `DataMaps <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_ or [helper type methods]().
 Do not supply the conditions as part of a parent tag.
 When using `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_ to supply conditions or functions, it is recommended that you surround the keys with double quotes("), as otherwise any keys which are zenscript keywords(e.g function) will cause issues.